nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

  - Project Scope Constraints: Data storage is only to be performed locally.
  - Quality Requirements: The application should be able to be used effectively by a novice with little experience with CLIs.

 ## Glossary

-* *FinancialEntry* - Refers to the base class for financial entries, containing common attributes such as description, amount, and date that define a financial transaction.
+- **FinancialEntry**: Refers to the base class for financial entries, encompassing common attributes such as description, amount, date, and category, which collectively define a financial transaction.

-* *description* - A brief text that provides context or details about the financial transaction, such as what the expense or income relates to.
+- **Description**: A brief text that provides context or details about the financial transaction, such as the nature or purpose of the expense or income.

-* *amount* - A numeric value representing the monetary value of the transaction.
-The amount must be a number greater than or equal to zero, with precision up to two decimal places.
+- **Amount**: A numeric value representing the monetary value of the transaction.
+The amount must be greater than or equal to zero, with precision up to two decimal places.

-* *date* - Represents the date of the financial entry, recorded in the format dd/MM/YY, indicating the day, month, and year when the transaction occurred.
+- **Date**: Represents the date of the financial entry, recorded in the format `dd/MM/yy`, indicating the day, month, and year when the transaction occurred.

+- **Category**: A classification that groups similar types of expenses or incomes, such as "Food," "Transport," or "Salary," to help users organize their finances.

-* *Expense* - A subclass of FinancialEntry that represents a financial outflow or expenditure made by the user.
+- **Expense**: A subclass of `FinancialEntry` that represents a financial outflow or expenditure made by the user, categorized by specific types of spending.

-* *Income* - A subclass of FinancialEntry that represents a financial inflow or income received by the user.
+- **Income**: A subclass of `FinancialEntry` that represents a financial inflow or income received by the user, categorized by specific types of revenue.

-* *FinancialList* - A class responsible for storing and managing all financial entries, including both expenses and incomes, allowing for the organization and manipulation of financial data.
+- **FinancialList**: A class responsible for storing and managing all `FinancialEntry` records, including both expenses and incomes, enabling organization and manipulation of financial data.

+- **Budget**: A user-defined monetary limit, typically set monthly, to manage or restrict the total expenditure within a given period.

+- **Command**: An instruction input by the user, parsed and executed by the application to perform actions such as adding, deleting, or editing financial entries.

+- **Parser**: A component responsible for interpreting user commands and date formats, translating them into structured data that the application can process.

+- **Storage**: A component that handles data persistence by saving and retrieving financial data and budget information to and from storage files, ensuring data retention across sessions.

+- **CLI (Command Line Interface)**: A text-based user interface allowing users to interact with the application by typing commands rather than using graphical elements like buttons or icons.

+- **Logger**: A component that records significant events or errors that occur during application execution, aiding in debugging and tracking application behavior.

 ## Instructions for manual testing